scandipwa/docs/theme/08-Standard.md

 return <h2>{ name }</h2>;
 ```

-#### Why?

-Because it is much better to deligate an addition function to handle your checks, rather to rely on wierd mechanics.
-Also, escaping `&&` allows for cleaner code, and more extendable functions.

-### 3. Escape dynamic function creating
+### 4. Context

 Using arrow functions is great, but they must be created in runtime.
-We must escape this behaviour by binding them to component context.
+You must avoid this behaviour by binding them to component context.
 There is also an option to declare them as arrow functions initially, but it is not recommend, as we would like to stay consistent thoughout the project (in terms of function declarations).

 #### For example: